healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/nutrichef/nutrichef-vacuum-sealer-pkvs18bk.md

 Button Type: Physical

-Numberof Buttons: 6
+Number of Buttons: 6

-Numberof Modes: 4
+Number of Modes: 4

 The Nutrichef PKVS18BK's control panel on the lid has five buttons.